SquareBracketAssociates/Booklet-APharoThingsTutorial/Chapters/Chap08-UsingDevices/Chap08-UsingDevices.md

 ```

-This way you can package your code and publish it on github or other versionning systems.
+This way you can package your code and publish it on GitHub or other versioning systems.

 ### Another use case